Martiless/flawlesscooking/README.md

 ### About:
 The next page on the website is an *About* page.
 This page contains all the header and footer features mentioned above.
 #### About Me:
-This page  contains a section that allows the user to click onto the websites of restaurants the teacher has previously worked.
+This page contains a section that allows the user to click through to the websites of restaurants the teacher has previously worked.
 ![My Experience](assets/readme-images/my-experience-section.png)

 ### Recipes:
-The next page on the website is an *Recipes* page.
+The next page on the website is a *Recipes* page.
 This page contains all the header and footer features mentioned above, as well as a link within the ingredients section that directs users to a video at the bottom of the page.
 #### Download and Video:
-Within the recipes page a user can scroll down to a section where there is a *download this recipe here* button.
+Within the recipes page, a user can scroll down to a section where there is a *download this recipe here* button.
 This opens the recipe on a new page where the user can download it to their desired device.
-If also has an embedded video on how to *Make a Flaxseed Egg* for any user who would like to make a vegan friendly version on the brownie.
+It also has an embedded video on how to *Make a Flaxseed Egg* for any user who would like to make a vegan-friendly version of the brownie.
 ![Download PDF and video](assets/readme-images/download-and-video.png)

 ### Gallery:
-The final page on the website is an *Gallery* page.
+The final page on the website is a *Gallery* page.
 This page contains all the header and footer features mentioned above.
 ![Gallery Page](assets/readme-images/gallery-page-screenshot.png)

 ***